1972 Finnish parliamentary election: Results

+By electoral district

 Aftermath

 To most other parties' surprise, the Rural Party retained their 18 MPs.
 Government formation was difficult due to partisan bickering and the elections' rather inconclusive results.
 Rafael Paasio of the Social Democrats formed a minority government of his own party in February 1972, replacing the Helsinki city manager Teuvo Aura's liberal caretaker government.
 Finally, after tough negotiations, Social Democrat Kalevi Sorsa managed to form a new centre-left majority government that included the Social Democrats, the Centre Party, the Swedish People's Party and the Liberal People's Party in September 1972.

 President Kekkonen's goal of re-election by Parliament was achieved in January 1973.
 It was helped by the Rural Party splitting as thirteen of their MPs left to form the Finnish People's Unity Party, and by most National Coalition MPs supporting his re-election.